aarnphm/aarnphm.github.io/content/posts/BentoML and Triton Inference Server.md

 ## What is BentoML?

-BentoML is an open-source platform designed to facilitate the development, shipping, and scaling of AI applications.
+[[dump/projects#bentoml--build-production-grade-ai-application|BentoML]] is an open-source platform designed to facilitate the development, shipping, and scaling of AI applications.
 It empowers teams to rapidly develop AI applications that involve multiple models and custom logic using Python.
 Once developed, BentoML allows these applications to be seamlessly shipped to